billywongstuy/CS_16-17_Notes/Systems/FileEditing.md

   write(<FILEDESCRIPTOR>, <BUFFER>, <AMOUNT>)

-  write(...

-  Writes n bytes from buff into fd's file
+  write(fd, buff, n) //Writes n bytes from buff into fd's file

-  Returns the number of bytes actyally written.
-Returns...
+  Returns the number of bytes actually written.
+Returns -1 and sets errno if unsuccessful.

-  BUFFER...
+  BUFFER must be a pointer.

 ```c
   #include <stdio.h>